kerkkoh/theterrain/README.md

 A site made for an Arma 3 modding community.
 Simply put it's a dumbed down social network.
 Right now the functionality isn't finished so it's more of a demo than anything else.

+You can see the working demo over at [glitch](https://theterrain.glitch.me/), where it's hosted in its full capacity.

 Frontend done in:
 - JQuery
 - Bootstrap 4.0